-Frequently, a candidate will publish his or her endorsement by another official.
+Frequently, a candidate will publish their endorsement by another official.
 As long as the communication does not advocate the election of the endorsing official (or the defeat of that official's opponent), a payment made to communicate the endorsement is not a contribution to the endorsing candidate or official, even though the endorsement was made at the behest of both individuals.

-If a candidate pays for a communication supporting his or her own candidacy that also supports or opposes a ballot measure, the payment is not a contribution or independent expenditure made in connection with the ballot measure.
-Ex 6.4 - The president of a police officers' association announces at its annual meeting that the association endorses John Law for county sheriff.
+If a candidate pays for a communication supporting their own candidacy that also supports or opposes a ballot measure, the payment is not a contribution or independent expenditure made in connection with the ballot measure.
+Ex 7.4 - The president of a police officers' association announces at its annual meeting that the association endorses John Law for county sheriff.
 Merely making an oral endorsement is not a contribution to or independent expenditure for John Law.

-Closer to the election, at the request of candidate John Law, the association mails a special flyer to the voters announcing its endorsement of him.
+Closer to the election, at the request of candidate John Law, the association mails a special flyer to the voters announcing its endorsement of John.
 Because the mailing was made at the behest of the candidate, the association has now made a nonmonetary contribution to John Law.

-Ex 6.5 - A city council candidate paid for a mailing which quoted the mayor's verbal endorsement of his candidacy.
+Ex 7.5 - A city council candidate paid for a mailing which quoted the mayor's verbal endorsement of their candidacy.
 Although the mayor was also on the ballot, the flyer was not a contribution to the mayor.

-Ex 6.6 - Emmelyn Chin, a city council member running for reelection, sent out a flyer to registered voters in her district asking them to support her candidacy.
-The flyer also encouraged the voters to vote for Lorraine Sweet for Governor, although this endorsement was not made at Ms. Sweet's behest.
-Because the gubernatorial election and city council election would appear on the same ballot for those living in Ms. Chin's district (and the flyer was sent only to voters in that district), the payment for the flyer is not an independent expenditure supporting Ms. Sweet.
+Ex 7.6 - Emmelyn Chin, a city council member running for reelection, sent out a flyer to registered voters in Emmelyn's district asking them to support Emmelyn's candidacy.
+The flyer also encouraged the voters to vote for Lorraine Sweet for Governor, although this endorsement was not made at Lorraine's behest.
+Because the gubernatorial election and city council election would appear on the same ballot for those living in Emmelyn Chin's district (and the flyer was sent only to voters in that district), the payment for the flyer is not an independent expenditure supporting Lorraine Sweet.

 If a candidate pays for a communication that supports another candidate, and the payment is not made at the behest of the endorsed candidate, the payment is not considered to be an independent expenditure if: (1) the candidate paying for the communication also is included in the communication; (2) the non-paying candidate is listed on the same ballot as the paying candidate; and (3) the communication is targeted only to potential voters in the paying candidate's district.
+QUICK TIP: See Chapter 7 for the disclosure and sender identification requirements for mass mailings sent by a candidate-controlled committee or a committee primarily formed to support or oppose a candidate.